KorayKaya/suggest/README.markdown

 The plugin will generate the CSS required based on the input's styles.

 This plugin currently doesn't support remote resources for haystacks for performance reasons.
 This might change in the future.

-# Koray Kaya
-I made the auto-complete box transparent and click-through which it should be

 # Installation via npm